Terms and Conditions: Master Service Agreement

 5.2.
 Liquidated Damages.
 The parties agree that in the event of a breach of contract by either party, damages would be difficult to calculate.
 Accordingly, the parties agree that, unless caused by a circumstance described under section 1.9, or factual or legal impossibility, the parties will be entitled to damages under the following provisions.

 5.2.2.
 Customer: In the event that CoreRecon fails to perform under this contract, Customer is limited to damages equivalent to the amount Customer spends on services in order to restore Customer to a state in which operations can continue.
-For example, if Customer must hire a third-party company to restore systems to an operating state and pays $1,500 for services, CoreRecon would owe $1,500.
-However, such amount shall be limited to a reasonable amount, considering market costs, actual damages that would be borne to Customer without repair, and amount of time CoreRecon would need in order to comply.
+For example, if a Customer must hire a third-party company to restore systems to an operating state and pays $2,500 for services, CoreRecon would owe the max amount of $1,500.
+However, such amount shall be limited to a reasonable amount, considering market costs, actual damages that would be borne to the Customer without repair, and the amount of time CoreRecon would need in order to comply.
 Under no circumstances shall CoreRecon be responsible for the cost of replacement goods as liquidated damages.
 However, such amount shall be offset by the amount Customer would pay to CoreRecon without the breach or failure to perform.

 5.2.3.
 Duty to Mitigate.
-Customer has a duty to mitigate its damages by acting in a reasonable and prudent manner.
+The customer has a duty to mitigate its damages by acting in a reasonable and prudent manner.
 As such, Customer has a duty to seek from CoreRecon the services or products necessary to restore Customer’s system to an operating state.
-Customer shall further allow CoreRecon a reasonable amount of time to respond before seeking third-party services.
+The customer shall further allow CoreRecon a reasonable amount of time to respond before seeking third-party services.

 5.2.4.
 Notice.
 Prior to seeking damages, each party must provide reasonable notice to the other party of its intentions within thirty (30) days prior to seeking damages.
 After receiving such notice, if possible, the breaching party is permitted a reasonable time to restore itself to compliance under this contract.
 However, such time to restore shall not exceed thirty (30) days.